LLNL/radiuss-ci/docs/sphinx/user_guide/build_and_test.rst

 .. note::
   Making the CI scripts usable outside CI context is recommended since, by definition, it has been vetted.
 It also ensures that this script is usable in interactive mode, making it easier to test.
+This is why to document it in the build part rather than the CI part.

+Umpire, RAJA, CHAI, MFEM each have their own script you could easily adapt.
+All these projects use Uberenv to drive Spack.
+Umpire, RAJA and CHAI share the Spack configuration files in `Radiuss-Spack-Configs`_ in order to keep building with the same tool-chains.

 =========